doompony/little-link-qr-template/SERVICE.md

 ## Options (Sales Pitch Below)

-1. Build my site and give it to me - I'll handle hosting: $100
+1. I'll build your site and hand it off - you handle hosting: $100
-2. Build my site, and host it at `https://doompony.github.io/my-site`: $100 + $50/annually
+2. I'll build your site and host it at `https://doompony.github.io/my-site`: $100 + $50/annually
-3. Build my site, and host it at `https://myname.github.io/links`: $100 + $100/annually
+3. I'll build your site and host it at `https://myname.github.io/links`: $100 + $100/annually
-4. Build my site, and host it at a custom domain: $100 site build + $200 Domain/DNS setup + $100/annually
+4. I'll build your site and host it at a custom domain: $100 site build + $200 Domain/DNS setup + $100/annually + Domain Cost

 In any event - I will provide 10 QR code examples to choose from, and will provide more options at a rate of $10 per batch of 10 codes

 [Example QR Codes](https://github.com/doompony/little-link-qr-template/tree/main/qr/example1)